swapUniba/ClayRS/docs/mkdocs/docs/recsys/introduction.md

 !!! info

 	A *methodology* lets you customize which items must be ranked for each user.
-	For each target user **u**, the following 4 different methodologies are available for defining those lists:
+	For each target user $u$, the following 4 different methodologies are available for defining those lists:

-	1.   **TestRatings** (default): the list of items to be evaluated consists of items rated by u in the test set
+	1.   **TestRatings** (default): the list of items to be evaluated consists of items rated by $u$ in the test set
-	2.   **TestItems**: every item in the test set of every user except those in the training set of the target user will be predicted
+	2.   **TestItems**: every item in the test set of every user except those in the training set of $u$ will be predicted
-	3.   **TrainingItems**: every item in the training set of every user will be predicted except those in the training set of the target user
+	3.   **TrainingItems**: every item in the training set of every user will be predicted except those in the training set of $u$
-	4.   **AllItems**: the whole set of items, except those in the training set of the target user, will be predicted
+	4.   **AllItems**: the whole set of items defined will be predicted, except those in the training set of $u$

 	More information on [this paper](https://repositorio.uam.es/bitstream/handle/10486/665121/precision-oriented_bellogin_recsys_2011_ps.pdf;jsessionid=85982302D4DA9FF4DD7F21E4AC4F3391?sequence=1).